Multi-agent blind quantum computation without universal cluster states: BQC from ZX-calculus

 The extraction can be implemented with the following method:

-\begin{theorem} With a given obfuscated graph $\Tilde{G}(\Tilde{E_N},\Tilde{E_H},\Tilde{V})$ where $size(\Tilde{E_N})=1$ , i.e. each node would connect to multiple hadamard edges and maximum 1 regular edge. $\Tilde{G}$ can be extracted into physical quantum operations and implement on a quantum device.
-The extracted physical operation to implement an edge is independent the edge type. \end{theorem}
+\begin{theorem} With a given obfuscated graph $\Tilde{G}(\Tilde{E}_N,\Tilde{E}_H,\Tilde{V})$ where $size(\Tilde{E}_N)=1$ , i.e. each node would connect to multiple Hadamard edges and maximum 1 regular edge. $\Tilde{G}$ can be extracted into physical quantum operations and implemented on a quantum device.
+The extracted physical operation to implement an edge is independent of the edge type. \end{theorem}

-\begin{proof} Each edges in graph $\Tilde{G}$ can be extracted into quantum operations with following method.
+\begin{proof} Each edge in graph $\Tilde{G}$ can be extracted into quantum operations with the following method.
 Hadamard wires can be extracted into a CZ operation, or applying CZ operation first, then applying Hadamard gate on both qubits.
 It is shown in (a).
 Regular wires can be extracted into a CZ operation and then apply a Hadamard gate on only one side.
 By randomly choosing the method to extract the circuit, whether the Hadamard gate exists is independent of the type of wire being extracted.

 \tikzfig{abstract/edge_extraction} \end{proof}